-The procedural history of this case is precisely as described above, and is not the conduct of a diligent litigant seeking emergency appellate review.
-But at this late stage in the game, ARP urges both this Court and the court of appeals to expedite its review hoping to obtain relief before the November 2022 general election.
-It's more accurate, however, to say that ARP hopes to completely upend the administration of the November 2022 general election.
 As Maricopa County noted below, granting ARP its requested relief now would require "finding six times more polling places, acquiring the equipment to supply those polling places, and hiring [] thousands of [additional] pollworkers."
 [Exhibit 2 at 14] This will cost "millions of dollars for which the Legislature has not appropriated funds and the counties have not budgeted."
-[Id. at 13] It's not difficult to imagine the chaos that would ensue if the more-than-three million Arizonans who voted early in November 2020 have no choice but to vote in person in November of this year.
+[Id. at 13] It's not difficult to imagine the chaos that would ensue if the more-than-three million Arizonans who voted early in November 2020 descend upon an insufficient number of understaffed polling places in November of this year.
 In other words, it would be "likely impossible" [id. at 14] to conduct the November 2022 general election without no-excuse early voting.